tiyamishra108/web-dev-sem-2/README.md

-This is for daily work update
+This is for daily work update of web development sem -2